-GEM vehicles provide a more comfortable ride, with more standard safety features than a golf cart.
+GEM low-speed electric vehicles are street-legal and provide a more comfortable ride and more standard safety features than a golf cart.

 Yes.
-GEM is the leader in the LSV (Low-Speed Vehicle) market, and GEM vehicles are street-legal in 47 states.
-An LSV is a vehicle class that has a maximum speed of 25 mph (40 km/h), and can legally be driven on most roads posted 35 mph (50 km/h) or less.
+GEM is the leader in the LSV (Low-Speed Vehicle) market, and GEM vehicles are street-legal in nearly all U.S. states.
+An LSV is a vehicle class that follows federal safety standards, has a maximum speed of 25 mph (40 km/h), and can legally be driven on most U.S. roads posted 35 mph (50 km/h) or less.

-While it may seem like a golf cart, GEM has many additional features that make it so much more.
-GEM is equipped with safety features required to be classified as a low-speed vehicle, and some of our features go above and beyond the standard LSV requirements.
-For example, GEM vehicles are roof crush certified to SAE J2358 standards.
-It is also designed to with premium rider comfort and experience in mind.
+While they may seem like golf carts, GEMs have many additional features that make it so much more.
+GEMs follow federal safety standards required to be classified as low-speed vehicles, and some of our features go above and beyond the standard LSV requirements.

 - Up to 6 forward-facing passengers